Skip to main content

 By Page Keeley

-The purpose of this assessment probe is to elicit students’ ideas about the day/night cycle.
-The probe is designed to determine whether students recognize that Earth’s rotation explains why it is dark at night and light during the day.
+The purpose of this assessment probe is to elicit students’ ideas about forces.
+The probe is designed to find out whether students recognize that balanced forces act on a stationary object.

 Middle School | Formative Assessment Probe